dc2007git/epilepsy12-documentation/docs/development/design-decisions.md

     return render(request=request, template_name='epilepsy12/steps.html', context=context)
 ```

-The second place that custom htmx triggers are used is in the ```confirm_eligible``` function of ```registration_views.py``` where the date of the first paediatric assessment can only be enabled once a primary audit site has been allocated and the user has confirmed the child meets all the eligibility criteria.
-In the same way, a custom htmx trigger is attached to the response object:
+The second place that custom HTMX triggers are used is in the ```confirm_eligible``` function of ```registration_views.py``` where the date of the first paediatric assessment can only be enabled once a primary audit site has been allocated and the user has confirmed the child meets all the eligibility criteria.
+In the same way, a custom HTMX trigger is attached to the response object:

 ```python
 # activate registration button if eligibility and lead centre set